standardnguyen/things/essay_wealth_cap/main03.md

 >
 > — Abigail Disney, interview with *[The Cut](https://www.cnbc.com/2019/04/02/why-abigail-disney-says-she-would-pass-a-law-against-private-jets.html)*

-## The Personal Cost of Unlimited Wealth
+## The Dishonesty of Unlimited Wealth

 > *How much a dollar really cost?*
 > *The question is detrimental, paralyzin' my thoughts*